 e.g. eliminate discrimination and forced labour; comply with regulations for working hours and wages.

 e.g. comply with fair competition and anti-corruption regulations; avoid conflicts of interest.

 e.g. limit use of hazardous substances; promote environmentally friendly technologies and recycling.

 e.g. foster a proactive attitude towards health issues; continuously improve safety for all employees and customers.

 e.g. integrate eco-design principles in product development; ensure compliance with hazardous substance regulations.

 To ensure suppliers meet these environmental, social and ethical criteria, Alstom works with EcoVadis to carry out sustainable development performance evaluations based on the United Nations Global Compact and ISO 26000 standard.

 At the rail industry level, Alstom has also founded, in collaboration with SNCF, Nederlandse Spoorwegen (NS), DB and Knorr-Bremse, an initiative called Railsponsible.
-CAF, CFL, NMBS, RFI, SBB, Schindler, Siemens, ÖBB and WABTEC have joined the Railsponsible committee subsequently.
+CAF, CFL, NMBS, RFI, SBB, Schindler, Siemens, SKF, ÖBB and WABTEC have joined the Railsponsible committee subsequently.
 Focused on sustainable sourcing, this initiative aims at improving the CSR practices of the whole supply chain through a common approach, field collaboration and the sharing of best practices, tools and processes.
 Under this framework, the members of Railsponsible use the same supplier evaluation platform in order to measure their CSR performance.